-The Transcendental Meditation technique does not involve any concentration or control of the mind.
-These practices keep the mind engaged in some way, for example, by focusing on an object like a candle or on something like your breath.
-Others keep us aware of thoughts or images.
+Concentration practices keep the mind engaged in some way, by, for example, focusing on an object like a candle or on something like your breath.
+Other meditation practices keep us aware of thoughts or images.
 These practices keep the mind active in some way on the surface thinking level of the mind.

 The TM technique is practiced 20 minutes twice each day while sitting comfortably with the eyes closed.